Bounty556/CToolhu/README.md

 ## Features

-* Auto-clear all stuck Content Migrations
-* Run a Splunk search for the page you're currently on
-* Copy a Canvas Item
-* Paste a Canvas Item
-* Act as a random user

-## Usage

 * Auto-clear stuck Content Migrations
 > Works only on the /content_migrations page of a course.
 If any migration imports are stuck (pre-processing), this will go force those to fail out.
 * Splunk Search